null Skip to main content

 The Corrugated 7/8" Panel features a wavy corrugated profile, distinguishing it from typical exposed fastener roofing systems.
 This innovative design allows for the placement of snow guards on the panel's elevated ribs, which is uncommon in standard roofing practices.
 For customers searching for snow retention solutions, the Corrugated 7/8" Panel is compatible with a few of our options.
 One noteworthy choice is the new SnoCleat 2.67 snow guards, which can be securely attached to the elevated ribs using 3-inch screws.
 Customers may also consider the SnoBar or ColorBar snow retention systems, which utilize the same ColorBracket 2.67 as the SnoCleat 2.67.
 Each ColorBracket 2.67 is designed with six attachment holes, allowing for enhanced mounting strength.
 While only four screws are necessary for each bracket, users have the flexibility to employ all six screws, particularly in areas with more severe weather, ensuring a robust and reliable installation.

-R-Panel
+R-Panel Profile

 The Flexospan R-Panel is a robust metal roof panel suitable for various applications, including commercial, industrial, and agricultural buildings.
 This panel is constructed from high-quality steel and endures severe weather conditions, ensuring long-lasting durability.
 Its versatility allows it to be used for roofing and siding, making it a practical choice for various construction projects.
 The through-fastened design of the R-Panel simplifies the installation process, making construction quicker and more efficient.
 Additionally, it is a cost-effective option due to its easy installation and durable materials, which help minimize long-term maintenance expenses.
 This panel is available in 24 and 26-gauge options.
 The major ribs of this panel are 12" on-center and stand 1-1/4" high.
 See the Snow Guards Compatibility Chart for FlexoSpan R-Panel Screw Down Metal Roofing Panels.